emsesp/EMS-ESP32/README.md

 | ------------------------------------------ |
 | ![Power circuit](doc/schematics/Schematic_EMS-ESP-supercap.png) |

+## Adding external temperature sensors

+The code supports auto-detection of Dallas type temperature sensors.
+The default gpio pin (DQ) to the ESP8266 is D5 but this can be configured in `my_config.h`.
+The dallas chips DS1822, DS18S20, DS18B20, DS1825 are supported including their parasite varieties.

 ## How The EMS Bus Works

 Packages are streamed to the EMS "bus" from any other compatible connected device via serial TTL transmission using protocol 9600 baud, 8N1 (8 bytes, no parity, 1 stop bit).
 Each package is terminated with a break signal `<BRK>`, a 11-bit long low signal of zeros.